tcassou/expectise/README.md

         assert SomeAPI().update_attribute("secret_value") == "sshhhh"
 ```

-2. By performing a teardown method for all your tests.
+#### 2. Calling `tear_down` explicitly
 We recommend using this approach if most of your tests manipulate objects that you want to mock.
 Reusing the `pytest` fixtures example from the previous section:

 ```python
 import pytest